-Comment 2 also asserts that the costs of responding to additional information requests ("second requests") should also be included in the PRA estimates.44 "Second requests," however, are not a "collection of information" subject to the PRA because they are issued "during the conduct of an . . . investigation . . . involving an agency against specific individuals or entities."
+Comment 2 also asserts that the costs of responding to additional information

+42 As noted above, because the acquired person (or licensor) would be submitting less information for the HSR form than the acquiring person (or licensee), it would have a smaller burden than the acquiring person.
+Nevertheless, for purposes of this rulemaking, the FTC will assume that, like the acquiring person, the acquired person will incur a burden of 37 hours per filing.
+43 Cmt.
+2 at 14. requests ("second requests") should also be included in the PRA estimates.44 "Second requests," however, are not a "collection of information" subject to the PRA because they are issued "during the conduct of an . . . investigation . . . involving an agency against specific individuals or entities."
 See 44 U.S.C.
 3518(c)(1)(B)(ii); 5 CFR 1320.4(a)(2).